-In addition to information repeated from the A exhibits, the C exhibits report the additional datapoints for each of the 25 portfolios described in Table 14.
+In addition to information repeated from the A exhibits, the C exhibits report the additional datapoints for each of the 25 portfolios described in Table 11.

-Exhibits C-1 through C-8 also provide unlevered versions of the risk premia over the risk-free rate found in the A exhibits (RP{m+s}) .
-These unlevered premia $(RP{m+s, unlevered})$ are used in Examples 2a and 2b (see page 61 and 65, respectively) to estimate cost of equity capital assuming a firm is financed 100% with equity and 0% debt.^{238, 239}
+Exhibits C-1 through C-8 also provide unlevered versions of the risk premia over the risk-free rate found in the A exhibits (RP{m+s}).
+These unlevered premia (RP{m+s. unlevered}) are used in Examples 2a and 2b (see page 60 and 64, respectively) to estimate cost of equity capital assuming a firm is financed 100% with equity and 0% debt.219,220

-Table 14: Statistics Reported for 25 Size-Ranked Portfolios in Exhibits C-1 through C-8 (and not otherwise reported in the A Exhibits)
+Table 11: Statistics Reported for 25 Size-Ranked Portfolios in Exhibits C-1 through C-8 (and not otherwise reported in the A Exhibits)

-Average debt to market value of equity.
-Operating Margin: The mean operating income for the prior five years divided by the mean sales for the prior five years.
-Operating income is defined as sales minus cost of goods sold plus selling, general, and administrative expenses plus depreciation.
-Arithmetic average historical unlevered risk premium over long-term Treasuries (average return on equity in excess of long-term Treasury bonds) since 1963.
-(RP{m+s, unlevered}) Coefficient of Variation of Operating Margin: The standard deviation of operating margin over the prior five years divided by the average operating margin for the same years.
-"Smoothed" average historical unlevered risk premium: the fitted premium from a regression with the average historical unlevered risk premium as dependent variable and the logarithm of the average sorting criteria as independent variable (RP{m+s, unlevered}) (The coefficients and constants from this regression analysis are in the top right hand corner of the exhibits) Coefficient of Variation of Return on Book Value of Equity: The standard deviation of return on book equity for the prior five years divided by the mean return on book equity for the same years.
-Return on book equity is defined as net income before extraordinary items minus preferred dividends divided by book value of common equity.
-Average unlevered beta calculated using the "sum beta" method applied to monthly returns for 1963 through the latest year (see the 2012 SBBI Valuation Yearbook pp. 79-80 for a description of the "sum beta" method).
+- Average debt to market value of equity. - Operating Margin: The mean operating income for the prior five years divided Operating income is defined as sales minus cost of goods sold plus selling, general, and administrative expenses plus depreciation. - Arithmetic average historical unlevered risk premium over long-term Treasuries (average return on equity in excess of long-term Treasury bonds) since 1963. $(RP{m+s,\;unlevered})$ - "Smoothed" average historical unlevered risk premium: the fitted premium from a regression with the average historical unlevered risk premium as dependent variable and the logarithm of the average sorting criteria as independent variable

+(The coefficients and constants from this regression analysis are in the top right hand corner of the exhibits)